andrewta999/OSAapp/README.md

 3. For clean installation, create a python virtual environment in this directory and activate it.
    Link for instruction on how to create a virtual envinronment in Python (https://docs.python.org/3/library/venv.html)

-4. Run this command to install all the Python dependencies needed for this project.
+4. Run this command to install all the Python dependencies needed for this project (you can skip step 3 if you want).

    **pip install -r requirements.txt**